surinder2000/face-segmentation-maskrcnn-on-supervisely/README.md

 Supervisely is a powerful platform for computer vision development, where individual researchers and large teams can annotate and experiment with datasets and neural networks.
 This help people with and without machine learning expertise to create state-of-the-art computer vision applications.

-## Let's see step by step process to create, train and test face segemtation model on supervise.ly
+## Let's see step by step process to create, train and test face segmentation model on supervise.ly
 * Go to https://app.supervise.ly/ and login, if don't have account create new one
 * Create Team (Optional. we can use existing one also)